-Gilliam & Associates, trained through Gallup, can help you create a culture of workplace engagement in your business/organization.
+Gilliam & Associates LLC can help you create a culture of workplace and community engagement based on Gallup’s research and discoveries.

 What is Engagement?